Souza, a shortstop in high school, was a standout receiver and defensive back on the football team and also played basketball as a freshman.

 "Now my hip is doing great.
 I'm about five weeks away from starting to sprint.
 I'm very pleased with the outcome."(B Chastain - MLB.com - Nov 10, 2016)

-- March 22, 2018: Souza was on the DL when he suffered a right pectoral strain and will be out of game action for a couple of weeks "at least," manager Torey Lovullo said.
+- March 22-May 3, 2018: Souza was on the DL when he suffered a right pectoral strain and will be out of game action for a couple of weeks "at least," manager Torey Lovullo said.
 He could conceivably return to the D-backs by mid-May, a significantly shorter recovery time than had it been an injury to his labrum, clavicle or rotator cuff.